rug-compling/dact/cookbook/index.md

 Note that in this example, the annotation guidelines regrettably do not impose a distinction between the imparative reading and the topic-drop reading.

-We identify (mostly) proper yes/no-questions with the following query:
+We identify many yes/no-questions with the following query:

     //node[@cat="sv1" and node[@rel="su"] and
            not(@rel="body" or @rel="tag" or @rel="sat") and